Sanrrone/GGisy/README.md

 ## Warnings

 * The contigs name between the two genomes must be uniques.
-* A lot of contigs will cause the graph not legible.
+* A lot of contigs will cause the graph not legible, try to filter with ``-l`` parameter, or reduce your contigs number.